Student Learning Outcomes

 - Explain the usefulness of anthropological knowledge and methods for resolving social problems.

-- Compare and contrast different cultural patterns of subsistence and economics, marriage and family, gender and social stratification, social control, religion and art.
+- Compare and contrast various cultural patterns related to subsistence and economics, marriage and family, gender roles, social stratification, social control, religion, and art.

 - Identify connections between various aspects of culture.

-- Illustrate the integrated nature of culture using specific examples from students' own and other cultures.
+- Investigate how culture is interconnected through specific examples from students' own cultures and others.

 Prerequisites